katiejohnsonsf/Fear_and_Opportunity/README.md

 5. First Stage Of Tertiary Education
 6. Second Stage Of Tertiary Education

+I was surprised to find that those with a lower degree of education cite fear of failure less than those at the highest levels of education.

 ## Future Directions

+For future direction of exploration, I would like to analyze fear of failure rates with country, gender and income.

-* What influences someone's ability to see business opportunities in their communities?
+Additionally, I would like to explore if country, gender and income are corellated with someone's ability to see business opportunities in their communities.